Funded October 2014

 The project also aims to:

-- Engage the whole community in Caring for Country activities.
+- Engage the whole community in Working on Country activities.

 Field guides, local herbaria and preserved fauna collections and school learning products will be generated for the local Ngukurr community, Yugul Mangi Rangers and proposed SE Arnhem Land IPA